Azure/prometheus-collector/otelcollector/deploy/SCALE.md

 * A single instance can handle up to around 2.7 million timeseries per minute and 4 GB of timeseries per minute.
 After this, multiple instances will need to be used with scrape jobs split between them in the custom configmaps.

 ## Viewing The Volume of Timeseries Scraped and Sent
 * To know how many timeseries and bytes you are sending, you can check usage by instance in the `Prometheus-Collector Health` default dashboard.
-This shows the historical number of timeseries and bytes that have been scraped and sent by each instance.
+This shows the historical number of timeseries and bytes that have been scraped and sent.
+* The variables can be adjusted to view the total timeseries and bytes scraped for the whole cluster, for an individual release, the replicaset and daemonset, and individual nodes.
+To view if you are close to the single instance limit of 2.7 million timeseries per minute and 4 GB of timeseries per minute, select a release name and `replicaset` as the `controller_type`.
 * If the amount of metrics sent is already high enough that it may be over the limit, you can also port-forward to check the number of timeseries and bytes the instance is sending in that instance.
   ```
-  kubectl port-forward <prometheus-collector pod name> -n <prometheus-collector pod namespace> 2234:2234
+  kubectl port-forward <prometheus-collector replicaset pod name> -n <prometheus-collector pod namespace> 2234:2234
   ```
   Curl `http://127.0.0.1:2234/metrics` to see the volume metrics for that minute.
 * The metrics are: